Aazmp/vp8oclenc/README.md

 =========

 upd: found problem (DCT order), bicubic filter is alright and set as main (for bilinear edit clCreateKernel and version in header)
+upd2: added skipping macroblocks with only zero coefficients
+upd3: there is maybe an error in loop filter (visible with hight quantizers as brightly colored blocks; even with loop filter level == 1, but not with 0)

 main: